bitwes/Gut/README.md

   0. [Contributing](#contributing)

 # <a name="install"> Install
-Download and extract the zip from the releases or from the Godot Asset Library https://godotengine.org/asset-library/asset.
+Download and extract the zip from the [releases](https://github.com/bitwes/Gut/releases) or from the [Godot Asset Library](https://godotengine.org/asset-library/asset/54).

-Place the `gut` directory into your `addons` folder in your project.
+Extract the zip and place the `gut` directory into your `addons` directory in your project.
 If you don't have an `addons` folder at the root of your project, then make one and THEN put the `gut` directory in there.

 From the menu choose Scene->Project Settings, click the plugins tab and activate Gut.